Diogosafanelli/project-2/README.md

 ### Other Tests

 - Acessibility - To check accessibility, I did the test using WAVE from WebAIM.
 The site didn't present any relevant errors or alerts.
-Report. add link
+[Report](https://wave.webaim.org/report#/https://diogosafanelli.github.io/project-2/index.html)

 ### User Story Testing